FierroPablo/Google/Quiz/Professional Cloud Architect/Managing and Provisioning a Solution Infrastructure.md

 -Ensure that all users install Cloud VPN.
 Enable VPC Flow Logs for the networks you need to monitor.

 -Enable Identity-Aware Proxy (IAP) to allow users to access services securely.
 Use Google Cloud’s operations suite to view audit logs for the networks you need to monitor.
+_(Incorrect.
+IAP secures an application by restricting access to valid, authorized accounts.
+In this scenario, the intention is to restrict access based on where the request is coming from.)_

 -Enable VPC Service Controls, and use Google Cloud’s operations suite to view audit logs for the networks you need to monitor.
 _(Incorrect.
 Enabling VPC Service Controls lets you define a network perimeter.
 You also need to enable VPC Flow Logs.
 If you do not enable it, the network traffic flows will not be logged.)_